lawrencechen0921/2021-AWS-Certified-SAP/README.md

 - RAM is note included in EC2

 ### EC2 - Placement Groups
+`By default your ec2 would be put randomly!`
+`You can tell or hint aws where you wanna place `
 - Control the EC2 Instance placement strategy using placement groups
 - Group Strategies:
-  - Cluster—clusters instances into a low-latency group in a single Availability Zone
+  - Cluster—clusters instances into a low-latency group in a single Availability Zone(same az good for HPC(high performance compute))
   - Spread—spreads instances across underlying hardware (max 7 instances per group per AZ) – critical applications
   - Partition—spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)
 - You can move an instance into or out of a placement group